Sumyea-R/LLMInterviewQuestions/README.md

 - **What is the difference between Predictive/Discriminative AI and Generative AI?**

   Predictive/Discriminative AI: predict labels or outcomes given some input data.
 It models boundaries between classes (discriminates one thing from another).
 It learns the probability of label y given features x.
 It does not neccessarily learns how the input data was generated. the only objective is to predict outcomes correctly. <br>
 Example: classification, regression, email spam or ham etc.

   Generative AI: Generate new data samples that look like the training data itself.
 It models how the data is distributed.
 It learns the fulls distribution p(x) or the joint distribution p(x, y).
 It can generate new x's, optionally conditioned on y (like text, images). <br>
 Example: Writting emails.
 - **What is LLM, and how are LLMs trained?**

+  LLM is a neural network based on Transformer architecture and trained on very large amount of text data.
+It predict sthe next token, word, subword.. given a sequence of previous tokens.
+LLM has billions or even trillions of parameters and works primarily on natural languages.

+  Training LLMs: <br>
+  Pretraining: Self supervised learning, to predict the next token.
+Objective is to learn general patterns in the data (language).
+Usually cross entropy loss function is used for optimization. <br>
+  Fine-tuning: Supervised fine tuned on human annotated data or labeled data examples.
+Also reinforcement learning from human feedback (RLHF) where human preference guide the model outputs.
+Human preferences or ranking collected to train a "reward model" and LLM tries to maximize reward.
 - **What is a token in the language model?**
 - **How to estimate the cost of running SaaS-based and Open Source LLM models?**
 - **Explain the Temperature parameter and how to set it.**